What is Network Topology?

 Star Network Topology

 A star topology is defined as a network where each device is connected to a central hub via a point-to-point connection.
 Most home networks use this topology.
-This network configuration uses twisted cable; however, it can be used with fiber optic cable or coaxial cable.
+This network configuration uses twisted cable; however, it can be used with fiber optic cables or coaxial cable.

 A diagram of a star network has been shown below: